louislefevre/onyx/docs/Report.md

 ## Chapter 4 - Design
-Designing of the project involved planning in two areas: the layout and structure of the compilers source code, and the syntax of the language (also known as the language specification).
-Its important that considerable consideration was taken for both of these aspects, as it made objectives far clearer and removed the need for consistent revisions during development.
+Designing of the project involved planning in three areas: the layout and structure of the compilers source code, the syntax of the language (also known as the language specification), and the graphical user interface (the GUI).
+Its important that each of these aspects were targetted individually, as it made objectives far clearer and removed the need for consistent revisions during development.

 ### 4.1 Compiler Design
 The goal of the compiler is to translate between the original syntax and Java, which means primarily focusing on front-end compiler construction.
 The middle-end and back-end portions are instead handled by Java, with such a design allowing the development of a language with unique syntax and functionality, without having to worry about the tricky implementation of close-to-machine-level aspects.
 A compiler goes through various stages when processing syntax, with each stage transforming the source programs representation in some way.
 In the form of a pipeline, each component takes input from its predecessor, transforms it, and feeds the output forward to the next component [1].
 The amount of stages within a compiler can vary, but in the case of Onyx contains the following.